 There are numerous theories and a plethora of literature on the topics of negotiation and influence.
-This paper explores some of the key concepts through the lens of a head of internal audit (HIA) in terms of helpful tools, building relationships and developing a talented team.
+This paper explores some of the key concepts through the lens of a chief audit executive (CAE) in terms of helpful tools, building relationships and developing a talented team.

 Influencing - the ability to affect the development or behaviour of someone or something